mbed-ce/mbed-ce-dot-dev/docs/index.md

 # What is Mbed OS CE?

 Mbed OS is an embedded real-time operating system (RTOS) and hardware abstraction layer (HAL) written in C/C++ that runs across a wide range of ARM microcontrollers (MCUs).
-Mbed OS can run on chips as small as 16 k RAM / 64k flash, but also scales up to ones with megabytes of RAM and flash.
+Mbed OS can run on chips as small as 16k RAM / 64k flash, but also scales up to ones with megabytes of RAM and flash.
 Mbed OS is designed for Internet of Things (IoT) applications, and as such supports wired and wireless network connectivity, Internet protocols, and network encryption.

 What does that mean in plain English?
 Well, Mbed OS is a software framework to make it easier & faster to program microcontrollers.
 It is designed to make the basics (e.g. initializing the chip, talking to other chips, running multiple threads, and using the network) as simple as possible, without sacrificing the ability to access advanced features.
-Were you to start from zero (or with the limited SDKs the manufacturers provide), it would take weeks or months of work to get to the point where you could blink an LED, print out a message, or send a network packet.
+Were you to start from nothing (or with the limited SDKs the manufacturers provide), it can take weeks or months of work to get to the point where you can blink an LED, print out a message, or send a network packet.
 Mbed OS is designed to handle that stuff for you, so you can proceed with your project with a minimum of fuss.

 Mbed OS uses clean C++ for its user-facing API (and efficient C code for the majority of its internals).
-This provides an elegant way to model things like that have internal state and life cycles, like processor peripherals, network sockets, and external chips.
+This provides an elegant way to model things that have internal state and life cycles, like processor peripherals, network sockets, and external chips.
 You'll find no device tree files or homegrown configuration languages here -- your project is simply defined by which hardware objects it creates and what pins it passes to them (though there's also a sprinkling of JSON for configuring global options and defining new targets).
 In this developer's opinion, it's the cleanest way that anyone has ever figured out to make complex peripherals and hardware usable from simple code.

 ## Features of Mbed OS
 ### RTOS (or not)